 Jonno Rattman is a photographer and master printer.
 His photographs offer a dramatic view of the complicated present.
-Rattman’s work has appeared in publications including The New York Times, The New York Times Magazine, The New Yorker, Bloomberg Businessweek, The Wall Street Journal, Glamour, Cosmopolitan, Popular Mechanics, MIT Technology Review, National Geographic Traveler, Institutional Investor, Newest York, The Village Voice, MSNBC, CNN, INC, Haaretz, Hopes&Fears, Daily Mail, Matter Magazine, TRAFFIC Magazine, Essential Homme, V Magazine, ELLE.com, Vogue.com, and the Virginia Quarterly Review.
+Rattman’s work has appeared in publications including The New York Times, The New York Times Magazine, The New Yorker, The Atlantic, Bloomberg Businessweek, The Wall Street Journal, Glamour, Cosmopolitan, Popular Mechanics, MIT Technology Review, National Geographic Traveler, Institutional Investor, Newest York, The Village Voice, MSNBC, CNN, INC, Haaretz, Hopes&Fears, Daily Mail, Matter Magazine, TRAFFIC Magazine, Essential Homme, V Magazine, ELLE.com, Vogue.com, and the Virginia Quarterly Review.
 Rattman was recognized as one of PDN’s 30 Emerging Photographers to Watch in 2015.
 He has printed exhibitions for, among others, Rosalind Solomon, Gilles Peress, Wafaa Bilal, and Neil Selkirk for the Estate of Diane Arbus.
 Rattman is Adjunct Faculty at the School of the International Center of Photography.
 He is an assistant designer at Yolanda Cuomo Design, a book and exhibition design studio in New York City.
 Rattman serves as the visuals editor of Newest York Arts Press Inc., a 501(c)(3) not-for-profit publisher & arts organization supporting and showcasing local artists whose work engages with New York City.
 Rattman studied photography, anthropology, and art history, earning a BFA from New York University’s Tisch School of the Arts.